 Points to Consider by the Candidate

-While a solid base of factual knowledge is necessary, the ability to apply that knowledge clinically and adapt appropriately is seen as most important for the successful completion of this examination.
-It is hoped that the candidate can comfortably anticipate and manage deviations from normal routine anesthetic care.
-It is also important for the candidate to communicate his or her thoughts to the examiners clearly and effectively.
-Otherwise, it can be difficult for the examiners to evaluate the candidate.
-For example, extremely slow responses, or excessive questioning of examiners, may not allow enough time for the full examination, and may not give the examiners enough information to adequately assess the candidate and lead to failure.
-A Diplomate should also be able to reasonably, concisely and clearly communicate and defend a course of action.
+While a solid base of factual knowledge is necessary, the ability to apply that knowledge clinically and adapt appropriately is essential for the successful completion of this examination.
+The candidate should comfortably anticipate and manage deviations from normal routine anesthetic care.
+It is also important for the candidate to be clear and concise to effectively communicate their position to the examiners.
+Slow responses and excessive questioning of examiners can lead to insufficient time to finish the case.
+Candidates should be able to efficiently articulate and defend a course of action.